ActivisionGameScience/pyisp/README.md

 ```

-Note that this library automatically fetches the database from the internet
+Notice that the arguments to `Reader()` are different from Maxmind's API.
-and stores it locally on disk.
-The frequency of updates and location on disk
+Instead of passing a filename, there are two optional arguments that determine the
-can be controlled by passing extra arguments:
+auto-refresh interval and location to write the database locally on disk:
 ```
-    reader = ispdatabase.Reader(refresh_days=14, cache_dir=/var)
+    reader = ispdatabase.Reader(refresh_days=7, cache_dir='/tmp')
 ```
 If you pass `cache_dir=None` then nothing will be stored on disk and the
 database will be re-downloaded each time the object is instantiated.
 Please